 Records 200 years of working class movement activists, capturing the stories and struggles of ordinary people’s efforts to improve their world. www.wcml.org.uk

-Fawcett is the UK’s leading campaign for equality between women and men.
-We trace our roots back to 1866, when Millicent Garrett Fawcett began her lifetime’s work leading the peaceful campaign for women’s votes.
+Fawcett campaigns for equality between women and men.
+They trace their roots back to 1866, when Millicent Garrett Fawcett began her lifetime’s work leading the peaceful campaign for women’s votes.